LibrariesHacked/librarieshacked.github.io/_posts/2023-07-13-missing-libraries.md

 These aren't definitions of town/city using traditional status.
 They are a classification based upon population.
 Some 'large towns' will have ceremonial city status.

 Using these classifications, we can group the built-up areas, and look at the proportion of each that don't have a public library.
-Note,

 | Classification                 | % without a library |
 | ------------------------------ | ------------------- |